DUNE-DAQ/dtpfeedbacktools/docs/README.md

 4. Possible emulation of the TPG block ([dtpemulator](https://github.com/DUNE-DAQ/dtpemulator)).

 ## Requirements

+The current version of this package relies on `rc-dunedaq-v3.2.0-3`, please check this [link](https://github.com/DUNE-DAQ/daqconf/wiki/Instructions-for-setting-up-a-development-software-area) with the latest instructions on how to set up a development software area.

 A set of particular Python packages are required to run these tools.
 Make sure to include them in your environment by running:
 ```
 pip install -r requirements.txt